rulego/rulego/README.md

 }
 ```

-`rulego` built-in some common components are divided into the following types:
+`RuleGo` built-in some common components are divided into the following types:
 * Filter component: Filter messages.
 * Transformation component: Transform and enhance messages.
 * Action component: Perform some actions or link with external systems.